gitter-badger/Arena-Electron/docs/game/player.md

 A Javascript Object containing the 4 cardinal directions and a boolean stating whether or not the Player instance is currently moving in that direction

-These booleans will be used during the draw method to determine the position of the player for the next frame
+These booleans will be used by the `updatePositon` method to determine the position of the player for the next frame

 ### username